HoganMcDonald/forward-motion-cms/src/pages/home/index.md

     1. Therapists are a dime a dozen.
 It's worth your time & effort to find a therapist you and yours are comfortable with.

     2. Therapy is a process.
 What has taken decades to create, will not change overnight.
 Being comfortable with your chosen therapist is vital - because uncomfortable things will inevitably come up.
-The last thing anyone needs is to be working through their baggage in the presence of someone who doesn't feel safe to them.
+The last thing anyone needs is to be working through their baggage with someone who doesn't feel safe to them walking along side.

     What I can offer you (spoiler alert: it's not all the answers!!), is a space filled with genuine care and concern for you as a human.
-I'll share my insight and knowledge that is rooted in Family Systems Theory, and provide you the opportunity to gain insight about yourself and your relationships in a safe space.
+I share my insight and knowledge that is rooted in Family Systems Theory, and provide you the opportunity to gain insight about yourself and your relationships in a safe space.
 Cheers to the #judgefreezone!

     More questions?
 Want to discuss a specific situation?